htrajan/ht-drawsteel/Bestiary/Wode Elf Lookout.md

 **There!**

-A wode elf within 5 of the lookout can make a ranged attack as if occupying the lookout’s space.
+A wode elf within 5 of the lookout can make a ranged attack as if occupying the lookout's space.

 **Masking Glamor**